oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

 ---

 This study guide covers AWS Certification for Data Analytics Specialty.
 This exam replaces the former AWS Big Data Certification, but otherwise covers the same topics.
 The exam consists of 65 questions, and you have 180 minutes to write it.
 The study guide below covers everything you need to know for it.
 To study for this exam I did the following:
- - Watched the official AWS Digital Training course
+ - Watched the official *AWS Digital Training* course
- - Read the -AWS Data Analytics Specialty Exam Guide- accessible [here](https://d1.awsstatic.com/training-and-certification/docs-data-analytics-specialty/AWS-Certified-Data-Analytics-Specialty_Exam-Guide.pdf)
+ - Read the *AWS Data Analytics Specialty Exam Guide* accessible [here](https://d1.awsstatic.com/training-and-certification/docs-data-analytics-specialty/AWS-Certified-Data-Analytics-Specialty_Exam-Guide.pdf)
- - Read the -AWS Certified Data Analytics Study Guide- by Sybex
+ - Read the *AWS Certified Data Analytics Study Guide* by Sybex
- - Watched the -AWS Certified Data Analytics Specialty 2022 - Hands On!- Udemy course by Stéphane Maarek
+ - Watched the *AWS Certified Data Analytics Specialty 2022 - Hands On!* Udemy course by Stéphane Maarek
- - Watched the -AWS Certified Data Analytics - Specialty- Whizlabs Course
+ - Watched the *AWS Certified Data Analytics - Specialty* Whizlabs Course
  - Read the following FAQ papers linked below:
    - [Redshift FAQ](https://aws.amazon.com/redshift/faqs/)
    - [EMR FAQ](https://aws.amazon.com/emr/faqs/)